NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 And It Gets WORSE.
 MUCH Worse.

-READERS: PLEASE NOTICE SOMETHING ABOUT THE PHOTOGRAPH AT THE TOP OF THIS ARTICLE.
+READERS: PLEASE NOTICE SOMETHING ABOUT THE PHOTOGRAPH BELOW.

 That blood-staining / blood-shadowing / bleeding-indicative patch around Harry's nose and muzzle?
 Look at it carefully.